 - Start a Business Bank Account and Line of Credit

 - Get All Cannabis Related Licenses, Permits, and Business Insurance

 - Build Your Website and Online Presence

 There are millions of Americans who work in retail.
-There is a lot of demand for great retail employees so it’s not always easy to find the perfect fit for your store.
-All retailers look for hardworking, passionate, and relatable people to staff their store.
+There is a lot of demand for great retail employees, so it’s not always easy to find the perfect fit for your store.
+All retailers look for hardworking, passionate, and relatable people to staff their stores.
 This is especially the case for dispensaries.
 Team members must have a serious attention to detail, extensive knowledge of each product, adherence to stringent regulations surrounding cannabis, and the ability to cater the experience to each shopper.
 To find the right team to open your dispensary, consider the following:

 Use multiple hiring channels

 Start by updating your website to make it easy to apply and clear what roles you’re looking for.
 This shouldn’t be a step that weeds out potential candidates.
 Keep it simple, constantly updated, and add essential details.

 Additionally, dispensary retailers should look for candidates on other platforms.
 Not all of the best new hires will find you; instead, you should use tools to reach a larger audience.
 Use third-party job-finding and head-hunting sites.
 Like your website, include essential information on these postings, but don’t make them overwhelming or intimidating.

 Interviewing is a pain.
 For both sides.
 You surely expect all candidates to prepare, so you should do the same.
 Make sure you’re able to define your company’s brand and express exactly what you’re looking for in a team member at your dispensary.
 It’s also important to be able to express the responsibilities and expectations for each role so that candidates know what to expect if/when they start the job.